wangj26/IBDTransDB/README.md

   </p></h3>

 ## Run locally
 IBDTransDB runs in Shinyapps.io server that takes around 1 miniute to initialize each app for the first time access.
 To avoid any waiting time, users can also download the codes from Github and IBDTransDB database from <a href="https://www.icloud.com/iclouddrive/013D9ewhOhNjj-5tErDEWnhow#IBDTransDB" target="_blank">https://www.icloud.com/iclouddrive/013D9ewhOhNjj-5tErDEWnhow#IBDTransDB</a> and run RShiny locally.
 This will make analyses much faster.
+After downloading the codes and database, users should put the database into each module folder and run RShiny in the RStudio.

+## Contract
+Pranav Sahasrabudhe - pranav.sahasrabudhe@abbvie.com
+Jing Wang - wang.jing@abbvie.com